Ares-Developers/Ares-docs/new/superweapons/targeting.rst

 General Settings
 ----------------

-These settings allow to enable AI targeting even for human players.
+These settings allow enabling AI targeting even for human players.

 :tagdef:`[SuperWeapon]SW.AutoFire=boolean`
   Sets whether this super weapon should be launched automatically even for human